Friday, August 29, 2025

 Politics Won’t Feed the Hungry

-Isaiah’s Ancient Wisdom: Stop Accusing, Start serving
+Isaiah’s Ancient Wisdom: Stop Accusing, Start Serving

 “If you remove the pointing of the finger, the speaking of evil,